99.9%

 and earned the #1 seed: only to lose to Sporting

 Kansas City in the first round.
+During 2024, the only St.

 Louis based team that has participated in